 How Social Security Evaluates Obese People

 Despite SSA deleting the listing, they do consider obesity in relationship to your impairment.
 When evaluating your claim, SSA considers any symptoms such as fatigue or pain that limit functioning.
 This includes any functional limitations in the person’s ability to do basic work activities resulting from obesity.
+Obesity is generally associated with musculoskeletal, respiratory, cardiovascular, and endocrine disorders, which may make it more challenging to meet work demands.
 If the person’s obesity, alone or in combination with another impairment(s), significantly limits a claimant’s ability to do basic work, the SSA finds that the impairment(s) is severe.

 What Does SSA Consider Obese in Assessing a Person’s RFC?